 I’ve recently moved in with my boyfriend and despite it being a rented property, I feel more at home than I have in several years.
 One of the best parts of having our own place is the freedom to have people over whenever we want and cook awesome meals.
 Last Sunday we had my dad and Stepmum over for a gigantic Sunday lunch.
 My boyfriend was in charge of the main meal, and I made desserts.
 I saw a brownie bottom cheesecake on Pinterest and I was like ‘hell yeah!’ so I decided to make one.
-A rich chocolately brownie layer needs a light cheesecake on top, this cheesecake is very light and almost mousse like which is the perfect companion.
+This Brownie Bottom Vanilla Cheesecake features a rich chocolate brownie layer with a light and almost mousse like baked cheesecake topping.
 The caramel sauce is very rich and you only need a little drizzled over, but wow is it tasty!

 I lined a springform tin with foil and greaseproof paper.
 If you are using a springform or loose bottomed tin, line it really well as this is going in a water bath later.
 I didn’t line mine enough and some water got through, but I managed to dry it out enough afterwards.

-I started with the brownie base and I used my go to brownie recipe, which I made two thirds of the quantity of.
-You can find the recipe in my Speculoos Topped Chocolate Brownie post.
-I omitted the chocolate chips.
+To make the brownie base I used my go to brownie recipe, which I made two thirds of the quantity of.

-While the brownies were baking on 180C/350F/Gas Mark 4 for 20 minutes, I made the cheesecake topping by first mixing together 575g full fat cream cheese, 3 egg yolks, 135g caster sugar and 1 1/2 tsp vanilla extract.
+While the brownies were baking, I made the cheesecake topping by first mixing together full fat cream cheese, egg yolks, caster sugar and vanilla extract.
 Mix well and make sure there are no lumps.

 I took the brownie out of the oven and smoothed the cheesecake mixture on top.
 I placed the tin into a larger tin filled with water to create a water bath or bain marie.
 This stops the brownie from over cooking while the cheesecake bakes.

-I put it back in the oven and baked it for 40 minutes on the same temperature (180C/350F/Gas Mark 4).
+I put the Brownie Bottom Vanilla Cheesecake back in the oven and baked it for 40 minutes on the same temperature.
 I let it cool fully to room temperature before putting in the fridge overnight.
 You can eat it straight away of course, but I made mine the day before.

-When serving the cheesecake, drizzle over some caramel sauce before tucking in!
+When serving the Brownie Bottom Vanilla Cheesecake, drizzle over some caramel sauce before tucking in!
 This is a really delicious twist on a standard cheesecake and is so light and really moreish.